JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 >
 > - Avoid rushing into this phase.
 Whether or not a piece of software is production ready is subjective, not least because
 > software can almost always be improved upon.
 Setting a high bar for production readiness and staying in the pre-release phase for longer would allow for more kinks to be ironed
 > out before this phase.
-An especially prudent developer might wait until consumers actually begin expressing interest in using the software in production before advancing to this phase.
+An especially prudent developer might wait until consumers begin expressing interest in using the software in production before advancing to this phase.
 >
 > - Batch backward incompatible changes.
 For example, [Angular](https://github.com/angular/angular/blob/master/CHANGELOG.md) batches backward incompatible changes,
 > releasing new major versions only once every few months.
-Of course, this would mean that backward incompatible bug fixes
+This would mean that backward incompatible bug fixes
 > could take longer to reach consumers, so a release cycle must be carefully planned.

 At the end of a maintenance phase, the simplified changelog of a piece of software might look like this: